D-Robotics/hobot_visualization/README.md

 # Function Introduction

-The `hobot_visualization` package is developed by Horizon Robotics based on Ros2 to convert ai_msgs topic messages into visualization_msgs topic messages for visualizing relevant data.
+The `hobot_visualization` package is developed by TROS based on Ros2 to convert ai_msgs topic messages into visualization_msgs topic messages for visualizing relevant data.

 # Compilation